Microsoft StaffHub has been retired

 What powers the file sharing capability in Teams?
 Where are files stored?

 The file sharing capability, the ability for a manager to distribute files to team members, is powered on the back end by SharePoint Online.
-When a team is created, an Office 365 Group is automatically provisioned for that team in the background.
+When a team is created, a Microsoft 365 Group is automatically provisioned for that team in the background.

 To learn more, see How SharePoint Online and OneDrive for Business interact with Teams.